jenilsoni04/BellyBox/README.md

 2. The platform manages order data via the database.
 3. **Home Chefs** provide menu and meal details through the platform.
 4. The platform notifies home chefs of new orders.
-5. Docker is used for easy deployment and containerization.

 ---